-- 2. NOI yield = NOI from properties held at beginning of period/Period-end book value of properties held at beginning of period - 3.
-Figures for Periods 23 through 25 are adjusted for the two-for-one investment unit split.
+2. NOI yield = (NOI from properties in operation for the entire period ÷ Book value of the properties at period end) × 2

+3. Figures for the 25th Period are adjusted for the two-for-one investment unit split.
 Figures are rounded down to the nearest yen.